-Multimodal learning is in right now — here’s why that’s a good thing
+AI Weekly: Multimodal learning is in right now — here’s why that’s a good thing

 Kyle Wiggers

-Senior AI Staff Writer
+AI Staff Writer

 P.S.
 Please enjoy this video about Bill Gates discussing AI at Bloomberg’s New Economy Forum in Beijing, among other topics like climate change and nuclear power.